OfficeDev/Microsoft-Teams-Samples/samples/bot-archive-groupchat-messages/csharp/README.md

    - Complete the form as follows:

     - **Name:** Enter a name for the connection.
 You'll use this name in your bot in the appsettings.json file.
 For example BotTeamsAuthADv1.
-    - **Service Provider:** Select Azure Active Directory v2.
+    - **Service Provider:** Select Microsoft Entra ID v2.
 Once you select this, the Azure AD-specific fields will be displayed.
     - **Client id:** Enter the Application (client) ID .
     - **Client secret:** Enter the Application (client) secret.
     -  Provide **Scopes** like "User.Read Chat.ReadWrite ChatMessage.Read"